Basic Techniques

 Filter flask

-A filter flask is used during vacuum filtration.
-It is very similar in appearance to an Erlenmeyer flask, but the side of the neck contains a protruding “side arm” along which a vacuum hose can be fixed to create suction.
+Filter flasks are used during vacuum filtration.
+They are very similar in appearance to an Erlenmeyer flask, but the side of the neck contains a protruding “side arm” along which a vacuum hose can be fixed to create suction.

 Test tube